 End-User adoption is a big issue for many, so SharePoint 2016 introduces changes to the user interface to hopefully help solve the problem.
 Elements from Office 365, like the Office 365 ribbon and the App Launcher, along with a touch-friendly interface for mobile devices, bring SharePoint into the new age of mobility and provide work-from-anywhere flexibility.

 Because your business is unique, you do need to get past all the hype and the sweeping statements about SharePoint 2016 and get down to the details.
-Only then will you really know if this investment of time and money has the kind of potential returns to make it worthwhile.
+Only then will you really know if this investment of time and money has the kind of potential returns to make it worthwhile?
 Each positive and each negative is only really big or small based on your needs, strategies, and long-term goals.

 Let’s make a nice, easy start and talk money.
 What does this investment cost?
-A good question if you’re ever going to evaluate the potential returns for your business.
+This a good question if you’re ever going to evaluate the potential returns for your business.
 Items to consider would be, for example, migration of data and content, employee training and user adoption of new elements, and buying or upgrading licenses.

 For an investment many describe as not much different than previous versions, the cumulative time-and-cost factor for the above examples may be a decider.
 But is this version really not much different?